Research

 Advanced tools

-Average minimum distances (AMD) and pointwise distance distributions (PDD) are geometry-based crystal descriptors designed to have desirable properties such as independence from choice of a unit cell and continuity under perturbations of points.
+This package implements pointwise distance distributions (PDD), geometry-based crystal descriptors designed to have desirable properties such as independence from choice of a unit cell and continuity under perturbations of points.
+The average of PDD, the average minimum distance (AMD), shares these properties while being significantly faster to compare.

 Use pip to install average-minimum-distance: